-The most common once that is often abused by patients include opioids, which are sometimes prescribed for lower back pain.
+Among the most common medications abused by patients are opioids, which are often prescribed for lower back pain.

 Some common opioids include:

-- Hydrocodone, Oxycodone, and OxyContin– these are opioid medications that are often prescribed for moderate to severe pain
+- Hydrocodone, Oxycodone, and OxyContin– these are all synthetic derivatives of codeine that are prescribed for moderate to severe pain

-- Morphine – this is used for chronic and acute pain
+- Morphine – this is also used for moderate to severe pain

-- Fentanyl – this is an opioid that’s stronger than morphine and used for the treatment of severe pain
+- Fentanyl – this is an opioid that is stronger than morphine and used for the treatment of severe pain

-Although opioids can be safe when taken under the supervision of a doctor and taken for only a short time, their euphoric effect can be addictive which is why they should only be considered as a last resort, as Harvard Health Publishing reports.
+Although opioids can be safe when taken under the supervision of a doctor and for a short time, their effect can be addictive which is why they should be carefully considered as part of an overall treatment plan.

 What Another Medication Is Usually Prescribed For Back Pain?

-Some of the most common medication that’s prescribed for lower back pain includes Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+Other common medications prescribed for low back pain include Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).

-These can decrease inflammation, swelling, and pain.
-Although NSAIDs aren’t habit-forming, overusing them can pose dangers, such as damage to the kidneys.
+These can decrease inflammation and relieve pain.
+Although NSAIDs aren’t habit-forming, overusing them can pose other dangers, such as damage to the kidneys or stomach.

-It’s scary but true: these medicines are one of the main causes of hospitalization among patients admitted for adverse side effects in drugs, as Physician’s Weekly reports.
+These medicines are one of the main causes of hospitalization among patients admitted for adverse side effects in drugs.

-Other drugs that could be prescribed for neck and back pain are muscle relaxants.
-Some of these can be habit-forming, such as diazepam and carisoprodol.
+Other drugs that could be prescribed for neck and back pain are muscle relaxants or anxiolytics.
+Some of these can also be habit-forming, such as diazepam and carisoprodol.

-It’s therefore important to take them only as prescribed and do not take them for longer than intended as this can increase your risk of becoming addicted to them.
+It’s therefore important to take all of these medications only as prescribed.
+Do not take them for longer than needed as this can increase your risk of addiction.

-Finally, sometimes doctors will prescribe antidepressants to help patients relieve their back pain.
-These are not habit-forming, which is a bonus.
+Finally, sometimes doctors will prescribe anti-depressants to help patients relieve their back pain.

-Antidepressants work to treat back pain by boosting levels of serotonin and norepinephrine in the brain.
-These reduce how one perceives their pain.
+Anti-depressants treat back pain by boosting levels of serotonin and norepinephrine in the brain which can reduce the perception of pain.

-Doctors usually follow the standard guideline for administering medicine: they say take one or two pills every four to six hours.
+Doctors usually write common orders for opioid medications such take one or two pills every four to six hours as needed for pain.

-For someone who’s got a history of addiction or has a genetic link to addiction, this can be problematic.
+For someone with a history or genetic predisposition to addiction this can be problematic.

-You might end up taking the maximum dosage within the shortest time, such as two pills every four hours.
+You may consistently be tempted to take the maximum dose within the shortest time, such as two pills every four hours.

-It’s also a good idea to ask someone you trust to monitor your medicine so that you get what you need for your pain, but no more that can prove problematic for you.
+It’s also a good idea to ask someone you trust to monitor your medicine so that you get what you need for your pain, but no any more that can lead to problems.

 Consider Alternatives To Medication

-If you’re dealing with chronic pain, medication doesn’t have to be your first line of treatment.
+If you’re dealing with chronic pain, strong opioids or other medications don’t have to be your first line of treatment.

 Eat Anti-Inflammatory Food

-Research has found that anti-inflammatory foods can be as beneficial as taking anti-inflammatory medication, as UT Southwestern Medical Center reports.
+Research has found that anti-inflammatory foods can be as beneficial as taking anti-inflammatory medication according to a report from the UT Southwestern Medical Center.

-Therefore, add more of these anti-inflammatory foods to your diet: fatty fish like salmon, green veggies like broccoli and spinach, bright fruits and vegetables such as tomatoes and beetroot, seeds such as sunflower and pumpkin, and monounsaturated fats like avocado oil.
+You can greatly help your symptoms by adding these anti-inflammatory foods to your diet such a fatty fish like salmon, green veggies like broccoli and spinach, bright fruits and vegetables such as tomatoes and beetroot, seeds such as sunflower and pumpkin, and monounsaturated fats like avocado oil.

-Biofeedback is a mind-body therapy that makes use of electrodes which send signals to a monitor for various bodily functions, such as your heart rate, blood pressure, sweating, and muscle activity.
+Biofeedback is a mind-body therapy that makes use of electrodes which send signals to monitor bodily functions, such as your heart rate, blood pressure, sweating, and muscle activity.

-These functions all respond to stress, such as when your heart rate increases during anxiety, and therefore by seeing them happen on a monitor you can train yourself to learn to control them.
+These functions all respond to stress, such as when your heart rate increases during anxiety.
+Therefore by watching your response on a monitor you can train yourself to control your responses.

-Biofeedback also teaches you how to relax, which can help you to manage stress-related pain.
+Biofeedback also teaches you to relax, which can help you to manage stress-related pain.

 This alternative treatment is focused on the idea that when you’re more aware of your bodily functions, you can have more control over your health.

-Research published in the International Journal of Behavioral Medicine found that biofeedback had the potential to decrease how severe back pain was, not just when combined with other pain-relieving treatments but used on its own.
+Research published in the International Journal of Behavioral Medicine found that biofeedback has the potential to back pain on its own without requiring other pain-relieving treatments.

 Engage In Healthy Exercise

-Some types of exercise can help to relieve pain and they do this in a number of ways.
+Exercise can help relieve pain in a number of ways.

-- Core exercises help to strengthen your abdominal muscles so that they can better support the spine and lower back.
-They also improve your posture so that unnecessary strain isn’t placed on the spine.
+- Core exercises, such as planks, help to strengthen your abdominal muscles so they better support the spine and lower back.
+This also improves your posture so that unnecessary strain isn’t placed on the spine.